craws/OpenAtlas/install.md

 If you later like to upgrade the application be sure to read and follow the [upgrade instructions](install/upgrade/upgrade.md).

+### Using HTTPS (optional)

+Use certbot to create a https vhost.

+#### Additional security options (Apache)

+You don't need it to run the application but it will improve server side security.

+Enable apache headers module.

+    # a2enmod headers

+Add into your https vhost configuration the lines below:

+    Header always set Strict-Transport-Security "max-age=63072000;"
+    Header set X-Content-Type-Options nosniff
+    Header set X-Frame-Options "deny"
+    Header set X-XSS-Protection "1; mode=block"

 ### Unit tests (optional)

 Install required packages: